 What causes bowel cancer?

-Lifestyle factors such as smoking, alcohol intake, drug usage, diet, physical activity and hereditary factors increase your risk of developing colorectal cancer and now
+Lifestyle factors such as smoking, alcohol intake, drug usage, diet, physical activity and hereditary factors increase your risk of developing colorectal cancer and now is has been proven that sitting down too long dramatically raises your risk of bowel cancer.

 “If everything else is equal, such as body mass index, smoking status, alcohol intake, and this is the one factor that we change, we found people who sit all day had a 44 percent higher risk of developing bowel cancer,” said Dr Lynch, Senior Research Fellow at Cancer Council Victoria.